weld/weld-testing/junit4/README.md

 The container is configured through a provided `org.jboss.weld.environment.se.Weld` instance.
 By default, the container is optimized for testing purposes, i.e. with automatic discovery and concurrent deployment disabled (see also `WeldInitiator.createWeld()`).
 However, it is possible to provide a customized `Weld` instance  - see also `WeldInitiator.of(Weld)` and `WeldInitiator.from(Weld)` methods.
-`WeldInitiator` also implements `javax.enterprise.inject.Instance` and therefore might be used to perform programmatic lookup of bean instances.
+`WeldInitiator` also implements `jakarta.enterprise.inject.Instance` and therefore might be used to perform programmatic lookup of bean instances.

 ### Flat Deployment